What is a PACE Alert or Airport Stop?

 What happens if an order is breached?

-If a parenting order has been made to prevent a child leaving the country and the parent takes the child outside of Australia, they can be imprisoned for 3 years.
+If a parenting order has been made to prevent a child leaving the country and the parent takes the child outside of Australia, they can be imprisoned for three years.

 If a child has been placed on the Watch List and attempts to leave Australia, he or she will be restrained by the Australian Federal Police.
 The parent who applied for the order will be notified and will need to take delivery of the child at their expense.